Laminar boundary layers over small-scale textured surfaces: Model

 with $u = O(1)$ and $v = O(\text{Re}^{-1/2})$.
 Substituting \eqref{eq:bl_scale_1}--\eqref{eq:bl_scale_2} into the non-dimensional Navier--Stokes equations \eqref{eq:nondim_1} and retaining leading-order terms as $\text{Re} \to \infty$, we obtain the Prandtl boundary layer equations:

 where $p'_{x'} = 0$, as the outer flow is uniform and therefore has no imposed pressure gradient.
+Consequently, the leading-order inner Stokes problem (Section~\ref{sec:inner}) will be driven solely by viscous shear imposed through matching with the boundary-layer velocity field.

 These equations describe the dominant physics within the thin viscous layer adjacent to the wall, where the velocity adjusts to satisfy the boundary condition at $y = 0$.
 At the outer edge of the boundary layer, matching to the inviscid region \eqref{eq:outer_4} requires

 Near the wall, the velocity profile must match the inner problem, which resolves the small-scale geometry of the textured surface.
 The scale separation $\epsilon \ll \text{Re}^{-1/2}$ ensures that the boundary layer does not directly resolve the small-scale surface variations, but instead interacts with the texture through the averaged velocity and shear rate provided by the inner solution.
 As $y' \to 0$, the streamwise velocity can be expanded in a Taylor series: